A Voice for Mary

 Yet, tragedy struck again in 2018.
 While visiting a resort in the Italian Alps with her son and daughter-in-law to celebrate her 65th birthday, Dr. Monica was struck and severely injured by a wayward snowboarder.
 Months of recovery followed, during which a volunteer from her home parish brought a miniature Miraculous Medal Shrine to her bedside for continual prayer and devotion to Our Lady.
 Dr. Monica did not pray for her own healing.

-“I told Her, ‘I’m going to stay like I am and I don’t mind,’” Monica recalled. “‘I just want you to please help my son and daughter-in-law to have a baby,’ because they were having difficulty having a baby.”
+“I told her, ‘I’m going to stay like I am and I don’t mind,’” Monica recalled. “‘I just want you to please help my son and daughter-in-law to have a baby,’ because they were having difficulty having a baby.”
+Within a year, Monica had miraculously regained her ability to speak.

 “I really love to sing when I’m in church, even though I don’t have a great voice,” she said.
 “Now it’s great because I can sing in church.
 Like St. Augustine said, ‘When you sing in church, you pray twice.’”

 “It is really beautiful to be able to speak.
 It is really beautiful,” she said.
-“Now I want to use my voice as much as I can to just spread the word, to tell all the people that She is the person to dedicate your life to because She is listening to you and She brings all your needs to God.”
+“Now I want to use my voice as much as I can to just spread the word, to tell all the people that she is the person to dedicate your life to because She is listening to you and She brings all your needs to God.”